dexterkrenal/codecademy-html-fashion-blog/README.md

 # codecademy-html-fashion-blog

-My Codecademy HTML Fashion Blog Project
+Hellooo darling!
+Helloooo world!
+Hope this finds you okay, this is my Codecademy HTML Fashion Blog Project i've been working on, hope it's okay, and thanks so much for reviewing! x